-On November 14, 2019, the Company announced that the Board of Directors declared a regular quarterly cash dividend of \$0.22 per outstanding share of the Company's common stock.
-The dividend is payable December 16, 2019 to stockholders of record at the close of business on December 2, 2019.
-The aggregate cash payout based on current shares outstanding will be approximately \$2.8 million, or approximately \$11.0 million on an annualized basis.
+On November 19, 2020, the Company announced that the Board of Directors declared a regular quarterly cash dividend of \$0.22 per outstanding share of the Company's common stock.
+The dividend is payable December 15, 2020 to stockholders of record at the close of business on December 1, 2020.
+The aggregate cash payout based on current shares outstanding will be approximately \$2.8 million, or approximately \$11.1 million on an annualized basis if current dividend levels are maintained.